Skip to content

 Before we had kids, a neighbor said she was cooking three different dinners for herself and her son and daughter, and was always jealous of a friend whose kids ate whatever the parents were eating.

-How did she get that to happen? she asked her.
+How did she get that to happen? she once asked her.
 Was she just really lucky?
 Were her kids magic?

-Turns out it was just five words.
+Turns out it was just five words:

 That's what we do over here in the Tomolonis household, and I can honestly say it's worked so far.
 Lena is six now, and she's pretty sneaky - I'm sure she would have found a way around this is if she could have.
 But they all do seem to genuinely like what's for dinner.
 They help cook it when we're not rushed for time, which probably helps.
 They also know we just don't buy certain stuff, so it's not there to ask for in the first place.
 Of course we get the usual complaints ("But I don't like chicken!"..."You liked it last night,") but...this is what we're having.
 You don't have to eat it if you don't want to.
 What was your favorite part of your day?

-So thank you, mama I have never met.
 It truly takes a village, as they say.

 - Jessica